tauren/babel-plugin-console-log/README.md

 One of the primary disadvantages of using a client-side logging framework is that the original source file name and line number are not properly displayed in the console.
-This is because the logging frameworks create a *wrapper* around the actual `console.log` call, making appear that all logs originated from the same location within the logging wrapper.
+This is because the logging frameworks create a *wrapper* around the actual `console.log` call, making it appear that all logs originated from the same location within the logging wrapper.
 This wrapper is typically necessary when any sort of dynamic processing is to take place.